geoip-lite/node-geoip/README.md

 binding around libgeoip from MaxMind.
 The `geoip` package is fully featured and supports everything that the MaxMind APIs support, however, it requires `libgeoip` to be installed on your system.

 `geoip-lite` on the other hand is a fully JavaScript implementation.
-It is not as fully featured as `geoip`, most particularly, it only maps IP addresses to countries, however, by reducing its scope, it is about 40% faster at doing lookups.
-On average, an IP to
+It is not as fully featured as `geoip` however, by reducing its scope, it is about 40% faster at doing lookups.
+On average, an IP to Location lookup should take 20 microseconds on a Macbook Pro.
-Country lookup should take 20 microseconds on a simple Macbook Pro.
 IPv4 addresses take about 6 microseconds, while IPv6 addresses take about 30 microseconds.

 synopsis
 --------